iloudaros/Knowledge-Representation-Project/README.md

-# unitemplate
+# Knowledge Representation Project
-A template repo to use for uni projects
+A project on ontology building and querying.
+Using Protege, SWRL and SPARQL